 - Offering a limited number of solids allows our retailers to carry everything we sell in a sufficient amount of stock, which keeps customers happy and gives them a better shopping experience, and it helps retailers from sitting on unsold product, which prevents further waste.

 - We also retire solids as they become less desirable to bring out new product and to (again) prevent overstock.

-- We are putting a new process into motion with this release of Pocketful of Posies: as we retire Ring Around the Rosie and All Around Mulberry Bush, the replacements (Pocketful of Posies and Harold’s Purple Crayon) and any future replacements will be deemed as Limited Conditional.
+- We put a new process into effect when we released of Pocketful of Posies in 2017.
+When we release new solids that will not be part of our regular line up, you’ll us use the term Limited Conditional.
 What does this mean?
 It means we will be watching to see how they sell.
 If they sell well, we will reorder and keep it in stock.
 If it does not, we will nix it from the line up.
 This keeps unsold product from sitting and makes space on shelves and in budgets for new products.

 At the end of the day, Lalabye Baby strives to make eco-conscious choices wherever possible while still doing everything we can to listen to our customers and ensure that we are keeping things fresh and new!
-We appreciate your patience during this period of growth, and we will continue to make changes to ensure that your experience with Lalabye Baby is, as always, Simply Convenient.
+We appreciate your patience when we experience growing pains in this very variable market, and we will continue to make changes to ensure that your experience with Lalabye Baby is, as always, Simply Convenient.

 This blog post was updated in February 2022.